computationalprivacy/bandicoot/docs/reference/bandicoot.weekmatrix.rst

 3pm).
 In this way, any number of interactions during the week is binned.
 These 8 matrices are combined into a 3-dimensional matrix with a separate 'channel' for each of the 8 variables of interest.
-Such a 3-dimensional matrix is named a 'week-matrix'.
+Such a 3-dimensional matrix is named a *week-matrix*.

-.. currentmodule:: bandicoot.special.weekmatrix
+.. currentmodule:: bandicoot.weekmatrix

 .. autosummary::
    :toctree: generated/